 ACE screening can induce a spectrum of emotional reactions in patients.
-Screening requires patients to reflect on and revisit upsetting parts of their lives, which may activate distressing feelings or thoughts for patients, as well as for providers conducting the screenings.
+Screening requires patients to reflect on and revisit upsetting parts of their lives, which may activate distressing feelings or thoughts for patients, as well as for clinical team members conducting the screenings.
 Some people who have experienced ACEs or other adversities may feel shame, blame, anger, sadness, and/or embarrassment.
 However, some patients find the experience empowering and report a positive emotional response to being able to make important connections between ACEs, toxic stress, and their current health.

 Patients with higher ACE scores with an identified screen were more likely to have strong emotional reactions, both positive and negative, according to pilot data.
-De-identified ACE screening was much less likely to elicit a strong emotional reaction for patients, either positive or negative.xix
+De-identified ACE screening was much less likely to elicit a strong emotional reaction for patients, either positive or negative.\xxi

-Therefore, it is important for providers to offer ACE screening and response in a trauma-informed manner that avoids re-traumatizing patients.
-One way to do this is by using a de-identified screening tool, which allows primary care providers to elicit only the information they need to establish the risk of a toxic stress physiology, limit risks for re-traumatization, and allows for trauma-trained professionals to delve into the specifics more appropriately, as needed.
+Therefore, it is important for clinical teams to offer ACE screening and response in a trauma-informed manner that avoids re-traumatizing patients.
+One way to do this is by using a de-identified screening tool, which allows primary care clinical team members to elicit only the information they need to establish the risk of a toxic stress physiology, limit risks for re-traumatization, and allows for trauma-trained professionals to delve into the specifics more appropriately, as needed.
 Other strategies for avoiding re-traumatization include:

-- Maintain emotional safety by approaching patients who have experienced ACEs and other adversities with non-judgmental support.
-Assess for, recognize, and integrate patient strengths and experiences into a jointly formulated treatment plan. - In the primary care context, providers can provide supportive, compassionate responses to trauma histories of ACEs or other adversities without eliciting specific details. - Empower patients by providing education on simple things they can do every day, at home, to recognize how stress shows up in their bodies and help regulate their stress response system and buffer the negative impacts of toxic stress. - □ Refer patients to mental health providers who are trained in evidencebased trauma-specific therapy, if necessary. - Practice compassionate resilience to maintain provider well-being while caring for patients to be able to combat compassion fatigue, burnout, secondary traumatic stress, vicarious trauma, and related concerns.
+Maintain emotional safety by approaching patients who have experienced ACEs and other adversities with non-judgmental support.
+Assess for, recognize, and integrate patient strengths and experiences into a jointly formulated treatment plan.
+In the primary care context, clinical care team members can provide supportive, compassionate responses to trauma histories of ACEs or other adversities without eliciting specific details.
+Empower patients by providing education on simple things they can do every day, at home, to recognize how stress shows up in their bodies and help regulate their stress response system and buffer the negative impacts of toxic stress.
+Refer patients to mental health clinicians who are trained in evidence-based trauma-specific therapy, if necessary.
+Practice compassionate resilience to maintain clinical team member well-being while caring for patients to be able to combat compassion fatigue, burnout, secondary traumatic stress, vicarious trauma, and related concerns.

 Partial completion of the ACE screen may indicate discomfort or a lack of understanding of the questions.
-In these cases, providers should educate patients about the purpose of ACE screening and how the information will be used.
-Providers should also act according to the information that the patient is willing to share.
-It is critical for providers to continue to build relationships with patients, which may help patients disclose additional information at future appointments.
+In these cases, clinical team members should educate patients about the purpose of ACE screening and how the information will be used.
+Clinical team members should also act according to the information that the patient is willing to share.
+It is critical for clinical teams to continue to build relationships with patients, which may help patients disclose additional information at future appointments.